danyi211/timber-docker/README.md

 ```
 At this point, you'll be inside the container and ready to use TIMBER!

+**NOTE:** If you are running the container on an ARM-based processor (e.g. Macbook M1), you'll also need to specify `--platform linux/amd64` to avoid emulation issues.

 ## Longer Instructions
 <details>
 <summary>Longer setup instructions and info about Docker</summary>